Gas Cylinder Storage | Gas Bottle Storage Requirements

 Can You Use a Propane Tank Indoors

-As there are no 10kg gas bottles available in Australia, this means that the limit of LPG gas bottle storage at home is effectively one 9kg BBQ sized gas bottle or two of the smaller 4kg BBQ gas bottles.
+As there are no 10kg gas bottles available in Australia, the limit for LPG gas bottle storage at home is effectively one 9kg BBQ-sized gas bottle or two of the smaller 3.7kg BBQ gas bottles.

-In addition, the maximum gas cylinder storage of combined indoor and outdoor gas bottles (not connected) must not exceed 50kg and no single gas bottle can exceed 15kg, according to the gas bottle storage regulations.
+According to the gas bottle storage regulations, the maximum gas cylinder storage of combined indoor and outdoor gas bottles (not connected) must not exceed 50kg, and no single gas bottle can exceed 15kg.

 Note that 45kg LPG gas bottles connected to your home do NOT fall under this LPG gas cylinder storage limitation.